Paul Watson

 Watson's activities have led to legal action from authorities in countries including the United States, Canada, Norway, Costa Rica and Japan.
 He was detained in Germany on an extradition request by Costa Rica in May 2012.
 An Interpol red notice was issued on September 14, 2012, at the request of Japan and Costa Rica.
 Watson has never been convicted of a criminal felony despite numerous arrests during his career.

 After staying at sea for 15 months following his escape from Germany, where he was released on bail, he returned to Los Angeles in late October 2013, going through customs and "was not arrested".
 He appeared before a US appeals court on November 6, 2013, stating that neither he nor the Sea Shepherd Conservation Society violated a 2012 order requiring them to leave whaling vessels alone.
 Although the United States is a signatory member of Interpol, Watson has not been detained for extradition to Japan or Costa Rica.
-He is living in Paris, writing books, giving lectures and coordinating marine conservation campaigns, currently focusing on opposition to illegal whaling operations and opposition to deep sea mining.

 In March 2019, Costa Rica dropped all charges against Watson and has removed the Interpol red notice.
+The Interpol red notice was fully removed against Watson in July of 2025.

-He has created his own foundation, the Captain Paul Watson Foundation, as Sea Shepherd Conservation Society and the board of Sea Shepherd Global removed him.
-He has also left the executive office of the Australian branch.
+Watson has created his own foundation, the Captain Paul Watson Foundation (CPWF), after resigning from the Sea Shepherd Conservation Society and being subsequently removed from the board of Sea Shepherd Global.
+He has also left the executive office of Sea Shepherd's Australian branch.

 In July 2024, Watson was detained in Nuuk in Greenland by the Danish police, citing an Interpol red notice from Japan.
 He was expected to stay in pre-trial detention until October 2, 2024; Watson and the Captain Paul Watson Foundation filed an appeal with the Supreme Court to have the decision set aside.
 After his detention was extended several times, on December 17, 2024, the Danish government decided that Watson would not be extradited to Japan.
 He was released from prison and returned to France.